MattiSG/jekyll-template/README.md

 ## Features

-### Production versions synchronisation
+### Production & development versions synchronisation

-It is a standard practice to ensure that your development and production environments are in sync, in order to ensure bugs can be caught before production, or at least reproduced in development.
+It is standard practice to ensure that development and production environments are in sync, in order to ensure bugs can be caught before production, or at least reproduced in development.
 Most of the time, this is achieved by locking down versions in development so that production updates accordingly.

-However, when relying on hosting providers such as GitHub Pages, we cannot force production versions and depend on the host update frequency and dependency choices.
+However, when relying on hosting providers such as GitHub Pages, the host manages production versions.
 In this case, the only way to ensure both environments are in sync is to… enforce production versions in dev!

-#### Local

-This is why the `Gemfile` in this repository is dynamic.
-It relies on GitHub [exposing their production versions](https://pages.github.com/versions.json) in JSON, and parses them (including the Ruby runtime version) on update.
+The `Gemfile` in this repository is dynamic and fetches GitHub’s [production versions](https://pages.github.com/versions.json).
 A fallback mechanism supports offline work and assumes local versions are correct —you won’t be pushing work if you’re offline anyway 🙂

+> [Credit](https://github.com/betagouv/beta.gouv.fr/commits/master/Gemfile) goes to @MaukoQuiroga for most of the dynamic Gemfile code.

 The Ruby version itself is locked with the `.ruby-version` file, and `bundler` will complain if it does not match the production version.

-_[Credit](https://github.com/betagouv/beta.gouv.fr/commits/master/Gemfile) goes to @MaukoQuiroga for most of the dynamic Gemfile code._

-#### CI

-Continuous integration means testing on every push.
-The Jekyll documentation provides a [template for CircleCI](https://jekyllrb.com/docs/continuous-integration/circleci/).
-That template assumes a deployment to Amazon S3 where you control production versions.
+I suggest to [install `rbenv`](https://github.com/rbenv/rbenv#installation) to manage and automatically switch the Ruby version.

+> The alternative to rbenv is RVM.
+If you have it already installed on your system, or you prefer to use it for any reason, there is no need to switch to rbenv.

-This is why the `.circleci/config.yml` in this repository builds using the same versions and options as GitHub Pages does (in particular, “safe mode” which disables most plugins), and enforces additional checks such as HTML spec compliance.
+In CI, the `.circleci/config.yml` in this repository builds using the same versions and options as GitHub Pages does, such as “safe mode” which disables most plugins, and enforces additional checks such as HTML spec compliance.

-### Social cards

-Most Jekyll themes don’t provide the [meta tags for “social cards”](https://gist.github.com/MattiSG/fc7f65ad16fb8968e0f84b756efd9383) that will enable rich content preview on major social media.

-The `_includes/metadata.html` in this repository ships the minimal amount of code to enable rich preview on Facebook, Twitter, LinkedIn and any other [OpenGraph](https://ogp.me)-compatible scraper.
+> The Jekyll documentation provides a [template for CircleCI](https://jekyllrb.com/docs/continuous-integration/circleci/), but it assumes a deployment to Amazon S3 where you control production versions.

 ### Advanced features discoverability